Astronomy Classifieds

 Cameras

-The astronomy classifieds and online forums will often have cameras listed for sale.
-They may be dedicated astronomy cameras, or daytime DSLR or Mirrorless cameras.
+Astronomy classifieds and online forums often list cameras for sale.
+These may be dedicated astronomy cameras, daytime DSLRs, or Mirrorless cameras.

 I purchased my modified Canon EOS Rebel T3i on Astro Buy Sell.
-It is common to find astro-modified DSLR’s on the used astronomy equipment sites and can be an excellent place to find your first astro-camera.
+Astro-modified DSLRs are common on used astronomy equipment sites, and they can be an excellent place to find your first Astro camera.

 I have also purchased used DSLR camera bodies from Henry’s used camera gear section (I got a great deal on a well-used Canon OS 5D Mk II).
-In the USA, the B&H used photography department can be a great place to find a new DSLR or Mirrorless camera.
+In the USA, B&H’s photography department can be a great place to find a new DSLR or Mirrorless camera.

 B&H Photo Used Camera Department.

-Spencers Photo is another website to check for used astronomy cameras.
-They specialize in astro conversions of some of the top DSLR and mirrorless camera bodies.
+Spencer’s Photo is another website where you can check for used astronomy cameras.
+They specialize in Astro conversions of some of the top DSLR and mirrorless camera bodies.

 Camera Lenses

-Purchasing a camera lens used is a great way to save some money.
-Lenses can be very expensive, but you can often find a great deal on a used lens if you are patient.
+Purchasing a used camera lens is a great way to save some money.
+Lenses can be very expensive, but if you are patient, you can often find a great deal on a used lens.

 Canon Refurbished Lenses is a great place to find a deal on a certified Canon refurbished lens at a great price.
-You will likely find a better deal on a general astronomy classified site, but these lenses are professionally serviced by Canon.
+You will likely find a better deal on a general astronomy classified site, but Canon professionally services these lenses.

-Lenses are built to last, and with the right care, can last a lifetime.
-Most of the Canon EF lenses I currently own were purchased second-hand including my Canon EF 300mm F/4L and 24-104mm F/4L.
+Lenses are built to last and can last a lifetime with the right care.
+Most of the Canon EF lenses I currently own, including my Canon EF 300mm F/4L and 24-104mm F/4L, were purchased second-hand.

 My Canon EF 300mm F/4L was purchased used from my local classifieds (Kijiji).